How old is Venetian Plaster?

 Historic Venetian Plaster – Marmorino

-Some of the Venetian Plaster finishes that we learned date at least as far back as the 11th century.
+Some of the Italian Plaster finishes that we learned date at least as far back as the 11th century.
 One of these is the classic Marmorino, which has a subtle sparkle from the ground marble that it’s made from.
 In Italy, we saw centuries-old Marmorino in a number of historic buildings, and it was still beautiful.

 11th Century Venetian Plaster – Mantovano

-Another historic Venetian Plaster finish that we learned was Mantovano, the traditional finish used inside the palaces of Mantua, which predate the Italian Renaissance.
+Another historic Italian Plaster finish that we learned was Mantovano, the traditional finish used inside the palaces of Mantua, which predate the Italian Renaissance.
 The Mantovano walls that we saw in Mantua were still beautiful – although if you touched one, an alarm would sound and you would be unceremoniously escorted from the building by uniformed security.

 Lasts almost forever!